byu-oit/fully-typed/README.md

     });
     ```

 - *uniqueItems* - (Boolean) If set to true then each item in the array must be unique.
+Defaults to `false`.

     ```js
     const schema = Typed({